 The Cofounder of The Everygirl Had the Most Gorgeous Wine Country Wedding

-Alaina Kaczmarski, cofounder of The Everygirl, and her now-husband, Dan Schmieder, regional sales manager at Parkmobile, met through mutual friends at a dive bar in Chicago.
-They grew up 15 minutes apart, but didn’t meet until they were 28 years old.
+Alaina Kaczmarski, cofounder of The Everygirl, and her now-husband, Dan Schmieder, met through mutual friends at a dive bar in Chicago.
+They grew up 15 minutes apart, but didn't meet until they were 28 years old.
 "We went on four dates the first week—I think we both knew right away," Kaczmarski tells The Knot.
 During their eight-month engagement, she did all the planning herself for their Sonoma, California–based nuptials, but did end up having a day-of coordinator who started working with the couple a month out before their wedding date of October 15, 2016.

 "I have quite a few friends in the business, so there were a couple of vendors—the florist, photographer and letterer—who I knew I wanted to work with right away," Kaczmarski says.
 "The rest my husband and I sourced by using Instagram and the internet.
 I'd search hashtags like #winecountrywedding, #sonomawedding and #napawedding to find local vendors and inspiration since it was a destination wedding."